niece1/elasticsearch-with-laravel/README.md

 - **phpmyadmin** - :8081
 - **elasticsearch** - :9200

-Two additional containers are included that handle Composer and NPM.
+One additional container is included that handles NPM.

 Depending on operating system, you may encounter rights problems so make sure you have appropriate writable rights for project folder.